Front View of the Pancreas

 - Diabetes, type 1: The body’s immune system attacks and destroys the pancreas’ insulin-producing cells.
 Lifelong insulin injections are required to control blood sugar.

-- Diabetes, type 2: The pancreas loses the ability to appropriately produce and release insulin.
-The body also becomes resistant to insulin, and blood sugar rises.
+- Diabetes, type 2: The body becomes resistant to insulin, causing blood sugar rises.
+The pancreas eventually loses the ability to appropriately produce and release insulin, leading to a need for synthetic insulin.

 - Cystic fibrosis: A genetic disorder that affects multiple body systems, usually including the lungs and the pancreas.
 Digestive problems and diabetes often result.